 2) Look for Leadership Opportunities at Work.

 In any way you can, take on more at the office.
 A promotion is of course ideal, but even if that is not possible, look for ways to stretch yourself within your existing role.
 Or consider volunteering for internal committees or projects to help strengthen your company and culture.
-Review these tips on how to make your career work harder for you for more specific suggestions.
+Review our tips on how to make your career work harder for you for more specific suggestions.

 3) Address Your Skill Gaps.